SILK ROADS AND CRUSADERS

 After a leisurely breakfast we’ll head to the Georgia capital of Tbillis but first we’ll stop at the picturesque village of Sighnaghi (labelled recently as the “city of love”) and check out the Nekresi Monastery.
 Perched high on a forested slope some parts of this monastery date back to the 4th century.
 We’ll hunt around for the wine room where you can see a set of qvevris embedded in the floor.
 Think this combination of religion and alcohol is strange?
 You’d better get used to it.
 Viniculture is as old as the hills in Georgia.
 The country’s signature vino is unlike any wine you’ve tasted before and sampling wine is a lesson in Georgian history.
 We’ll visit Bodbe Monastery acclaimed to have the best kept grounds in Georgia. - it’s nuns, not monks, who live here and are responsible for tending the gardens.
 A woman’s touch!
 Tonight we’ll share platters of some famous Georgian “khinkali” slightly chewy, doughy dumplings filled with minced meat and herbs, or potato and cheese and a glass or two of wine.

 Tibillsi is a city that draws you in, reveals itself ever so slowly and then gets under your skin.
-Its’ charming, eclectic and oozing with history and tradition.
+It's charming, eclectic and oozing with history and tradition.
 Where else can you find a synagogue, mosque, basilica, Armenian church and a Zoroastrian fire temple all within 15 minutes walk from each other- welcome to Tibillis!!!
-This afternoon we will learn how to cook Georgian style!details about the event or activity, where it’s located and any other relevant information for your visitors.
-Add photos to make it shine.
+This afternoon we will learn how to cook traditional Georgian food with one of our favourite chefs.

 Tbilisi - Kazbegi